Weather

 Events in September

 Baltic Sea Festival, Stockholm.
-This is one of the most highly-regarded fixtures in Sweden's festival calendar: a week or more of classical music spanning late August and early September.
+This is one of the most highly regarded fixtures on Sweden's festival calendar: a week or more of classical music spanning late August and early September.

 Gothenburg Street Food Festival, Gothenburg.
-Sweden's most prominent street food festival, held between the three big cities of Gothenburg, Stockholm, and Malmö, with Gothenburg hosting festivities this month (for around four days, at the beginning of the month).
+Sweden's most prominent street food festival is held among the three big cities of Gothenburg, Stockholm, and Malmö, with Gothenburg hosting festivities this month (for around four days at the beginning of the month).

 Utefest, Friluftsbyn.
 For a couple of days in early September, adventurers descend on Friluftsbyn on the High Coast for outdoor activities, including hiking, kayaking, and braving a via ferrata trail.